-The sporting items you buy are covered by warranties provided by the law.
-These warranties automatically apply without charge, even if the merchant or the manufacturer claims to sell without warranties.
-Among these warranties are:
+The sporting items you buy are covered by warranties provided for by law.
+These warranties apply automatically and without charge, even if the merchant or the manufacturer claims to sell the item with no warranty.
+These warranties include:

 - the use warranty;

 - the reasonable lifetime warranty;

 - the warranty against hidden defects.

 Legal warranties allow you to demand that the sporting item you are buying:

 - will serve the purpose for which it was intended;

 - will have a reasonable lifetime, given the price paid, the contract, and the conditions of use;

 - will not have any hidden defects, that is, important defects that were present before the sale, that were not mentioned to you and that you could not have noticed, despite your due diligence;